ykotturi/socialmedia-feedback-workshop/README.md

 <div id="info"></div>

 ## Workshop overview

+## This is a research study

+Please note this workshop is a research study hosted by Carnegie-Mellon.
+At the beginning of the workshop, you will be presented with a consent form.
+There will be audio and video recording.
+You will be compensated $20 for your participation.

+## This is a research study

 **When:**
 Sunday, August 18th, 2019 10a-12p

 Thursday, August 22nd, 2019 5p-7p

 **Where:**
 MAC Makerspace
 7800 Susquehanna St
 Pittsburgh, PA
 15208

+<div id ="participants"></div>

 ## How to participate
 1. RSVP here:
-2.

-**Selection and Attendance Criteria**
-Submissions will be reviewed by the organizers and accepted based on the relevance and potential to contribute to the workshop.
-Our workshop will accommodate up to 20 participants.
-At least one author of each accepted paper must attend the workshop.
-Please note that workshop attendees are required to register for the workshop by by paying an additional workshop fee on top of the conference registration fee.
-Prior to the workshop, participants will be requested to read all accepted position papers.

-**How to Submit**
+2. We will send you a confirmation email with important workshop details

 <a href="#top">Back to top</a>
-<div id ="participants"></div>

-## Participants

 <div id ="organizers"></div>